giry-dev/mangrove-docs/docs/strat-lib/guides/approvals.md

 Maker contracts inheriting from [MangroveOffer](../background/offer-maker/mangrove-offer.md) provide two methods to assist with approvals:

 * [`activate`](../technical-references/code/strategies/MangroveOffer.md#activate) performs the required approvals so as to allow the contract itself to interact with Mangrove on a set of assets.
-* [`checklist`](../technical-references/code/strategies/MangroveOffer.md#checklist) verifies that this contract's current state is ready to be used by `msg.sender` to post offers on Mangrove.
+* [`checklist`](../technical-references/code/strategies/MangroveOffer.md#checklist) verifies that this contract's current state is ready to be used to post offers on Mangrove.

+Both `activate` and `checklist` functions can be customized by hooks to adapt them to a particular strat built on top of the strat library.

 ### Advanced maker approvals